alessandropaticchio/neural_style_transfer/README.md

 that introduced Neural Style Transfer in 2015.

 Neural Style Transfer is an optimization technique to manipulate an image and apply the visual appearance of another one.
-This allows to create peculiar artworks like the following, which I borrowed from the original paper.
+This allows to create peculiar artworks like the followings, which I borrowed from the original paper.

 ![Reference image](images/paper_img.png)